The Complete Idiot's Guide to Alchemy

 THE COMPLETE IDIOT'S GUIDE TO ALCHEMY

 This amazing book is a straightforward guide to the ancient craft of alchemy written for the modern reader.
-Authored by practicing alchemist Dennis William Hauck, this work is a complete reference and concise guidebook to the Great Work.
+This work is a complete reference and concise guidebook to the Great Work.
 Covers all aspects of alchemical apprenticeship, including the history, principles, operations of both practical (laboratory) and spiritual alchemy, with a complete section on modern alchemy.
-Indispensible Resources guide and Glossary; complete Index.
+Where else can one combine chemistry and philosophy to turn base metal into gold while discovering a magical elixir to prolong life?
+Here's a simple and straightforward guide to alchemy that explains its basic principles.
+Written by one of the world's few practicing alchemists, it's a concise reference guide that provides easy-to-follow information so that anybody can be a wizard-in-training.
+Resources guide and Glossary; complete Index.
 Illustrated.
-Penguin Archer 2008.
-Item #887.
-Retails for $16.95.
-Order at 20% discount at left.
+More Information.
+Penguin Archer 2008. $19.95.
+On Sale - $11.24